Administration order

 Discount rate

-A discount rate is an interest rate that’s reduced for a certain amount of time before it reverts back to the standard rate.
-Discount rates are often offered as a type of
+An interest rate that is reduced for an amount of time before it goes back to the standard rate.
+Discount rates are often offered as a type of mortgage rate, or for energy bills.

 Disposable income